 Project Management Apps

-Each company has its own process and factors of selecting a project management software.
-However, most of the buyers prioritize functionality.
+Each company has its own process and factors for selecting a project management software.
+However, most buyers prioritize functionality.
 It is the number one factor of choice standing at 40%.
 Then, comes the ease of use at 24%.
 Surprisingly, the next factor of choice is the price at only 9%.
 Other factors include support, implementation training, company reputation, and software popularity.
 (Source)

-So, what is the choice of most buyers?
+What is the choice of most buyers?
 Here are the most popular:

-- The most popular work management and collaboration tool is ProofHub.
+- The work management and collaboration tool – ProofHub

-- The most popular multiple project management tool is nTask.
+- A multiple project management tool – nTask

-- The most popular project tracking tool is Time Doctor.
+- A project tracking tool – Time Doctor

 Agile Project Management Statistics